-We hear it all the time; we need a balanced approach to…, we need balance in the way we…, we need a balanced life.
+We hear it all the time; we need a balanced approach to this, or, we need balance in the way we do that, or, we need a balanced life.
 Have you ever really thought about what that means and how using the term balance might influence your decision making?
 Do you ever feel that you need more balance in a particular area of life?

 It’s often easier to adopt the concept of “balance” rather than take on the more difficult and better work of prayerful consideration to determine what’s right.
 Using a balanced approach can give us permission to do things we shouldn’t do.
 Through “balance” we can treat questionable priorities as if they are on par with the most critical priorities.

 In political circles, this idea is found in the term compromise.
 I’ve often heard, it’s all about compromise, or, the problem is, they failed to compromise on the key issues.
 Just think what would happen if we compromised on everything.
 That would, and is, bringing tragic results.

 A balanced approach can give us permission to do almost anything as long as it’s not “excessive”.